saint-lascivious/unbound-config/README.md

     -R ID                   Restore a backup of your Unbound configuration to restore ID              the Unbound configuration directory
     --restore-backup ID     Use --list-backups to list possible backup IDs

-    -s                      Download and install the unbound-config script to script                  local storage, or update an existing locally --install-script        installed copy

     -u                      Uninstall unbound-config unbound binaries
     uninstall